AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ![AdGuard VPN for Windows homepage *border](https://cdn.adguardvpn.com/content/kb/vpn/windows/home_en.jpg)

-The most noticeable item on the **Home screen** is the AdGuard VPN connect/disconnect button under which you can see the selected server.
-On the right side of the screen you will find all available locations.
+The most noticeable item on the **Home Screen** is the AdGuard VPN Connect/Disconnect button, below which you can see the selected server.
+On the right side of the screen you will see a list of available locations.
 The fastest location, i.e. the one with the lowest ping, is shown at the top of the list.
 There is also a refresh button that you can click if any locations are offline.

-At the top of the screen there is a navigation panel with five tabs: **Home**, **Exclusions**, **Stats**. **Support**, **Settings**.
+At the top of the screen there is a navigation panel with five tabs: **Home**, **Exclusions**, **Stats**. **Support**, and **Settings**.

 ## Exclusions

-By default, AdGuard VPN for WIndows works everywhere, and you can list the websites and apps you want to exclude from the tunnel.
-But you can make AdGuard VPN only run on the websites and in the apps specified in the list of exclusions.
-Please note that these two lists are independent from one another.
+By default, AdGuard VPN for WIndows works everywhere.
+You can add websites and apps you want to exclude from the VPN tunnel to the list of exclusions.
+Or, you can make AdGuard VPN work only on the websites and apps specified in the list of exclusions.
+Please note that these two lists are independent of each other.

 ![Exclusions *border](https://cdn.adguardvpn.com/content/kb/VPN/windows/exclusions_new_en.png)